Milano-R/erum2020-covidr-contest/README.md

 **What you will get** by participating to CovidR

-  - All contribution will be featured in the [CovidR Gallery](https://milano-r.github.io/erum2020-covidr-contest) website, allowing the community to browse through, vote for your contribution, and provide feedback.
+  - All contributions will be featured in the [CovidR Gallery](https://milano-r.github.io/erum2020-covidr-contest) website, allowing the community to browse through, vote for your contribution, and provide feedback.